 Amex changed how incidental fees are credited

 In 2019, Amex eliminated the ability to purchase under $50 tickets on Alaska and get reimbursements, but also the ability to purchase gift cards for future travel on AA, Delta, and Southwest.
 Anecdotally, it seems some people are still getting reimbursement, but it can’t be counted on, and is few and far between.
-Throughout 2020, United’s Travel Bank still was triggering the incidental credit, but I added funds to my account several days ago and this wasn’t recognized by Amex as incidental.
-I’ll keep an eye on it and update if things change, but I think it appears to be dead.
+Throughout 2020, United’s Travel Bank still was triggering the incidental credit, but I added funds in 2022 and this wasn’t recognized by Amex as incidental.

 Where we will use our fee credits

 My wife and I have 5 Amex Business Platinum cards between us, 2 Amex Platinum, and an Amex Aspire, and since we quite often travel with our dog, it hasn’t been an issue using up all of the incidental credits seeing as those pet fees can often be $95 to $150 each way.
-We have $1600 in airline fee credits, which is kind of hard to imagine, but for 2022, we suspect we’ll use them up again.
-The biggest decision this year will be whether we keep them all with AA ( which we have Platinum Pro status with ) or whether we fold Delta into the mix on a couple of cards since we now live in Atlanta and will fly Delta more often.
+We have $1650 in airline fee credits, which is kind of hard to imagine, but for 2023, we suspect we’ll use them up again.

 Terms and Conditions from Amex